dapr/quickstarts/distributed-calculator/README.md

 subtractapp-7bbdfd5649-r4pxk            2/2       Running   0          2m
 ```

-5. Next, let's take a look at our services and wait until we have an external IP configured for our front-end: `kubectl get svc -w`
+5. Next, take a look at the services and wait until you have an external IP configured for the front-end: `kubectl get svc -w`

     ```bash
     NAME                          TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)            AGE